 The allowed return on equity (ROE), used to determine the return component of cost recovery, is initially based on the utility's standard ROE as approved by the DPU in the forward-looking rate plan, but would be adjusted in subsequent years based on demonstrated performance.
 The standard ROE represents satisfactory or standard performance, akin to the status quo.
 The ROE can be increased or decreased annually according to performance under the approved metrics.
 The adjusted ROE would be applied to the utility's entire net plant in-service to determine the base rates for the next year.
 An example of how the ROE could be adjusted is as follows:

 Performance Level Add/Subtract Allowed ROE

-Poor (50 bps) X - 0.50 Note that this table of
+Poor (50 bps) X - 0.50 Ν

-Below Standard (25 bps) X - 0.25 adjustments is
+Below Standard (25 bps) X - 0.25 a

-Standard 0 X illustrative.
+Standard 0 Х ill

 Above Standard 25 bps X + 0.25

 Exceptional 50 bps X + 0.50